About Us

 Theresa Lynn

-Theresa is Senior Vice President of Advancement for United Way of Central Massachusetts.
+Theresa is the CEO for the Girl Scouts of Central and Western Massachusetts.
 During her years as an entrepreneurial leader and strategic advisor for non-profits, Theresa built her expertise in driving change, building public/private partnerships, and fundraising.

 • Don Shobrys